 As a documentary filmmaker, at some point, you will find yourself pitching your work in order to get it funded, produced, finished or in front of an audience.
-Here are some key tips and considerations when pitching.
+Here are some key considerations when pitching.

 It can seem reductive to distill your story to a single sentence, but it is a useful asset to have for pitching in any environment.
 In person, regardless of whether you regurgitate the line, the process of having to condense your story will help you to communicate it succinctly.
 On paper, your pitch may be reviewed by a commissioner or buyer alongside 50 others, so having a strong one-liner could decide whether or not they invest more time in reviewing your pitch.

 Don’t pitch your documentary without confirming access to the key people, places or events that will appear in your film.
 Without this access confirmed, or at least in negotiation, it's difficult for anyone to support the project financially, as there is a risk it may never be secured.
 Be sure to communicate the status of the access when you pitch, even if it’s still in progress.

 Before you pitch, do some basic background research on the person you are pitching to, and the company they represent.
 Take some time to look through some of the work they have recently commissioned or been directly involved with.
 Research the types of stories they are attracted to, as well as the style and formats they’re told in.

 Through this process, you may realize that a few small changes to your project, or how you position the story, could make the pitch more attractive to the people listening to your pitch.
 If you haven’t had the opportunity to do this, asking them what they are looking for can be a good place to start.